department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 #### Integrated Disability Evaluation System

 If you develop a health problem while serving that makes you unable to perform your duties, you'll be referred to the Integrated Disability Evaluation System (IDES).
-Through this system, we at the VA work together with the Department of Defense (DoD) to make disability evaluation seamless, simple, fast, and fair.
+Through this system, we at VA work together with the Department of Defense (DoD) to make disability evaluation seamless, simple, fast, and fair.

 If you're found to be medically unfit for duty, IDES will give you a proposed VA disability rating before you leave the service.
 And you may be entitled to Vocational Rehabilitation and Employment (VR&E) services.
 [Find out if you may be eligible for VR&E](/vocational-rehab-and-employment/eligibility/).